The Climate Consensus

 Judging Criteria

-Each video will be judged on the following:
+Each video will be reviewed by a panel of expert judges based on the following criteria:

 1. Scientific Accuracy (40%)